Milesnocte/Cardinal/README.md

 ## Inviting woody to a server
 Woody uses slash commands, so it must have `&scope=bot+applications.commands` at the end of the invite url.

-To function woody also requires the following permissions:
+To function Woody also requires the following permissions:
 - View Channels
 - Manage Roles
 - Send Messages